 And yes, you can do it with a spreadsheet.
 Unfortunately, keeping all those records manually will take an incredible amount of time.

-With the dedicated software, like HOALife, for example, you can do most of the work from your mobile device while you’re inspecting the area.
+With dedicated software, like HOALife, for example, you can do most of the work from your mobile device while you’re inspecting the area.
 Then, you can continue the work in the comfort of your home or office.
 Finally, the software will also automate some of the work for you.
 It will send out violation notices and issue comprehensive inspection reports that please the HOA board.

 All in all, just this one piece of software will save you hours of manual data entry and processing, increasing your effectiveness and the results you deliver in the process.